-- Use the "Open as Layers" control (Ctrl+Alt+O) to load the red channel image.
+- Use the "Open as Layers" control (Ctrl+Alt+O) to load the red (emissive) channel image.
 The emissive image is displayed.
-You should see the red channel image in the layers panel.

-- Repeat for the blue channel (AO) image and the alpha channel (metallic) image.
+- Repeat for the green (roughness), blue (AO) and alpha channel (metallic) images.

-- Save the data as a working image in XCF format.
+- Save the data as a new image in XCF format.
 This will preserve the layers.
 Use a name like working_parameters.xcf or whatever suits you.